joezaq/SQL-Mental-Health-Database-Project/README.md

 This project uses patient data to demonstrate how **SQL can be used to make data-driven decisions in mental health research**, answer real-world questions, and extract meaningful insights from structured data.

-This project demonstrates practical skills in data cleaning, exploratory analysis, and healthcare analysis.
+This project demonstrates practical skills in data cleaning, exploratory analysis, and healthcare analysis..

 ## Project Objectives